Chorus/DynamicsDocs/docs/Practitioners/BasicInfo.md

 ## Create a Practitioner Contact

-The 'Contact Type' fied in the header sets the form as either Patient, Practitioner, or Related Person.
+The 'Contact Type' field in the header sets the form as either Patient, Practitioner, or Related Person.

 The Contact Main Form for a Practitioner is divided into multiple tabs for an organized view of the complete practitioner record.